p2k/pygowave-legacy/README.rst

 the ground.
-I have decided this step, because I want to change the JavaScript Framework to SproutCore for a far better user experience and because the existing data structures cannot be used efficiently in combination with the federation protocol.
+I have decided this step, because I want to change the JavaScript Framework to SproutCore for a far better user experience and because the existing data structures cannot be used efficiently in combination with the Federation Protocol.

-**Therefore I renamed the original project to "pygowave-legacy", which is no loger maintained, and created a new repository with the old name.**
+**Therefore I renamed the original project to "pygowave-legacy", which is no longer maintained, and created a new repository with the old name.**

-Please delete your old forks or rename them to "pygowave-legacy" and create a new fork of this project to keep up.
-All other references might also be invalid now, please take care of them.
+Please delete your old forks or also rename them to "pygowave-legacy" and create a new fork of this project to keep up.
+All other references to the wiki entries or other files might also be invalid now, please take care of that.

-**Also note: It will take some time until PyGoWave is functional again.
-This README file will change when it's ready to go. pygowave.net will feature the legacy version until then.**

 The plans
 =========